 - What if a committee member does not show up for the exam?

-- Video Conferencing in Doctoral Examinations
+- Instructions for Virtual Doctoral Examinations

-If the Final Examination is satisfactory, the supervisory committee members who participate at the examination sign the warrant and return it to the student’s graduate program by the last day of the quarter (last day of finals week).
+If the Final Examination is satisfactory, the supervisory committee members who participate at the examination sign the committee signature form and return it to the student’s graduate program by the last day of the quarter (last day of finals week).
 Any members of a supervisory committee who participate at an examination but do not agree with the majority opinion are encouraged to submit a minority report to the Dean of the Graduate School.
 If an examination is unsatisfactory, a supervisory committee may recommend that the Dean of the Graduate School permit a second examination after a period of additional study.

 Registration as a graduate student is required the quarter that a Final Examination is taken AND the quarter the dissertation is submitted.
 The degree is conferred the quarter in which the student’s dissertation is accepted by the Graduate School.